-Management of Sections 13-A and 13-B, along the outer coasts of Baranof and Chichagof islands, is distinct from the management of the northern inside areas.
+Management of Sections 13-A and 13-B, along the outer coasts of Baranof and Chichagof Islands, is distinct from the management of the northern inside areas.
 Salmon returning to these areas enter directly from the ocean and do not pass through major inside migration corridors.
-In Section 13-A, 2018 parent-year pink salmon escapement indices were above the management target range for the Portlock Harbor and Slocum Arm stock groups; Salisbury Sound and Lisianski stock groups were within the target escapement ranges in 2018.
+In Section 13-A, 2019 parent-year pink salmon escapement indices were above the management target range for the Portlock Harbor and Lisianski stock groups; Salisbury Sound and Slocum Arm stock groups were within the target escapement ranges in 2019.
 Openings can be expected to begin around the third week in July depending on observed pink salmon abundance.
-In Section 13-B, parent-year pink salmon escapement indices for Whale Bay, West Crawfish Inlet, and Sitka Sound stock groups were within their management target ranges.
-Purse seine fisheries can be expected in these areas depending on inseason observations.
-Purse seine openings could begin as early as mid-July.
+In Section 13-B, parent-year pink salmon escapement indices were within the management target range for Whale Bay and below the management target ranges for West Crawfish Inlet and Sitka Sound stock groups.
+Based on the performance of the parent-year runs, purse seine fisheries are unlikely in Sitka Sound and

+West Crawfish Inlet but can be expected in Whale Bay.
+Openings in these areas will depend entirely on inseason observations and could begin as early as mid-July.